slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"A man dies when he stops working." (...)
 "Everybody wants to go to heaven, but nobody wants to die."
 -- vox populi*

+> *"As a well spent day brings happy sleep, so life well used brings happy death."
+-- Leonardo da Vinci [1452]*

+> *"Once you stop learning, you start dying."
+-- Albert Einstein [1879]*

 > *"As I have not worried to be born, I do not worry to die."
 -- Federico Garcia Lorca [1898]*